 Continuing on, riding onto the incredible ANZAC Bridge – bridge #3.
 Similarly, it is also great to see without a roof over your head inhibiting the view.

-Our passengers thought the popular 3Bridges trike tour was fantastic, a great way to see parts of the city only the locals know about.
+However, time was nearly up so Steve and Barry dropped them back at their hotel.
+In conclusion, and most importantly, our passengers thought the popular 3Bridges Eastern Sydney trike tour around Sydney was fantastic.
+Moreover, the tour was definitely a great way to see parts of the city only the locals know about.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/